alfahami/bcertificate/README.md

-# bcertificate
+# Quick intro
-A hyperledger blockchain network that let schools, colleges and universities certify their certificates in the blockchain.
+A blockchain network that let schools, colleges and universities add certify their certificates, diploma and papers in the network.
+The network is build using Hyperledger Fabric V2.X.X